 During the two World Wars, the Hospital was used principally for military purposes and after evacuation in 1940, came successively under the protection of the Swiss Embassy, the French Croix Rouge and the British Red Cross.
 In 1952 the Hospital was closed, re-opening in 1957 as a military hospital for SHAPE.
 It was run by the RAMC, staffed by the Queen Alexandra Royal Nursing Corps and the buildings were enlarged and modernised.

-In 1961 the Hospital returned to the civilian sector but it struggled with insufficient income and eventually in 1977 it was contracted into the French state health scheme.
-However, it remained a private, non-profit making charity in the now delapidated buildings most of which dated from the the Hospital's foundation in 1879.
+In 1961 the Hospital returned to the civilian sector but it struggled with insufficient income and eventually, in 1977 it was contracted into the French state health scheme.
+However, it remained a private, non-profit making charity in the now dilapidated buildings most of which dated from the Hospital's foundation in 1879.

 The 9th Marquess of Hertford has replaced the Queen Mother as Patron of the Corporation thus continuing his family's connection with the original Charity.

-At 4, rue Kléber is the main Accident and Emergency unit and the departments of general medicine, orthopaedic and digestive surgery, cancerology, rheumatology .
+At 4, rue Kléber is the main Accident and Emergency unit and the departments of general medicine, orthopaedic and digestive surgery, cancerology, and rheumatology.

-From March 1 2019, the Hôpital Franco-Britannique has a new management structure formed by linking of the Œuvre du Perpétuel Secours with the Fondation Cognacq-Jay to form the Hôpital Franco-Britannique GCS* IHFB – Cognacq-Jay.
-(See http://www.cognacq-jay.fr/la-fondation/histoire for historical inforation about Cognac-Jay.)
+From March 1, 2019, the Hôpital Franco-Britannique has a new management structure formed by linking of the Œuvre du Perpétuel Secours with the Fondation Cognacq-Jay to form the Hôpital Franco-Britannique GCS* IHFB – Cognacq-Jay.
+(See http://www.cognacq-jay.fr/la-fondation/histoire for historical information about Cognac-Jay.)

-Thanks to this new grouping, an ambitious renovation programme, notably the construction of a new 17,000 m2 building for the gynaecology, obstetrics, paediatrics and neo-natality functions and the building of new operating theatres is planned to be finished by 2024.
+Then, on 1st January 2022, after the winding up of the joint venture, the hospital became part of the Fondation Cognacq-Jay and simplified its name, becoming Hôpital Franco-Britannique – Fondation Cognacq-Jay.
+It’s in this new context that an ambitious renovation programme, notably the construction of a new 17,000 m2 building for the gynaecology, obstetrics, paediatrics and neo-natality functions and the building of new operating theatres is planned on the rue Kléber site, with completion expected in 2027.

 * GCS Groupement de Coopération Sanitaire - Heathcare Cooperation Group